mcanthony/tonic-image-builder/docs/api/CompositeImageBuilder.md

 ## render()

 Process the current set of loaded data and render it into the background canvas.
-Once done, an event get triggered to let the application know that the image is ready to be rendered/display somewhere.
+Once done, an event gets triggered to let the application know that the image is ready to be rendered/displayed somewhere.

 ## onImageReady(callback) : subscription

-This allow the registration of a __callback(data, envelope)__ function when the actual generated image is ready.
+Allows the registration of a __callback(data, envelope)__ function when the actual generated image is ready.

 ## TopicImageReady() : 'image-ready'